Korchvagen/rsschool-cv/cv.md

 * The program of the assortment of toys in the store
 * The program for broadcasting sound from a smartphone to a PC via Bluetooth.
 * Minesweeper game

+### Education

+* Belarusian State University Informatics and Radioelectronics, Faculty of Computer-Aided Design, Specialty of Engineering-Psychological Maintenance of Information Technologies
+* RSSchool course on Frontend development